-I am thrilled to have been asked to Chair 2021 Campaign Innovation Fund, which has been kindly half-funded by ALDC.
+I am thrilled to have been asked to return as Chair of the 2022 Campaign Innovation Fund, which has been kindly half-funded by ALDC.
 I will be working alongside colleagues from the voluntary party, the Campaign and Elections Department and the Association of Liberal Democrat Councillors and Campaigners.

 Please only apply by following the link at the end of this article only after you have read the information below.

 Along with myself, the panel includes:

 - Cllr Lisa Smart, Chair of the Federal Elections and Communications Committee

 - Dr Chris Butler, former London Campaigns Officer and now an political academic at the University of Manchester

 - Steve Jolly, former Head of National Campaigns